 After exploring and discerning, eleven congregations joined: St. Michael's in Auburn, St. John's in Bangor, St. Patrick's in Brewer, St. Peter's in Bridgton, St. Paul's in Brunswick, St. Aidan's in Machias, St. Andrew's in Newcastle, St. Peter's in Rockland, Trinity in Saco, St. Mark's in Waterville, and St. Andrew's in Winthrop.
 We are excited to have such a diverse and wonderful group of congregations.
 Each of them has a Guiding Team and will have a Coach from another congregation.
 Their clergy are in a Clergy Cohort.
 And a Diocesan Team will help the diocese to learn from this process.

-Even if your congregation is not one of the thirteen who joined, you are welcome to use the materials if you are in the Episcopal Diocese of Maine.
+Even if your congregation is not one of the eleven who joined, you are welcome to use the materials if you are in the Episcopal Diocese of Maine.